The Real Marigold Hotel: Reception

 First aired on BBC Two, the series was described as heart-warming by The Independent and credited by The Daily Telegraph as exposing the contrasting perceptions of ageism in India and the United Kingdom.
 The Radio Times called it funny and charming.
 The show was nominated for a BAFTA award for Best Reality and Constructed Factual.
-The first series was the highest rating factual series on BBC Two in 2016 with an average of 4.1 million and a 13.6 percent share.
+The first series was the highest rating factual series on BBC Two in 2016 with an average of 4.1 million and a 13.6 per cent share.
 It was also awarded a prestigious Rose d’Or Award for Reality and Factual Entertainment, a Grierson Award for Constructed Documentary Series, and a Broadcast Award for Popular Factual programme.

 After the popularity of the first series, the show's second series was moved to BBC One where it continued to receive mostly positive reviews despite a different cast of celebrities.
 After the series ended, a new series named The Real Marigold on Tour was commissioned which saw celebrities travel to Florida and Japan.
 A second series was also produced which was broadcast at the end of 2017 with celebrities visiting China, Cuba, Iceland and Thailand.